-- Birthdays may be celebrated at school.
-Parents/guardians must plan with the teacher one week in advance.
-Appropriate activities at the discretion and approval of the classroom teacher. - In our effort to educate, parents are asked to bring snacks that are nutritious and wholesome.
+- Complete Birthday Party Request Form at least 2 business days in advance - Get approval from staff before hosting party - Complete Raptor Screening at least 15 minutes prior to visit - Birthdays may be celebrated at school. parents/guardians must plan with the teacher one week in advance.
+Appropriate activities at the discretion and approval of the classroom teacher. - In our effort to educate, guardians are asked to bring prepackaged store bought snacks that are nutritious and wholesome.
 Extravagant parties are inappropriate at school. - The classroom teacher makes the final decision about party plans, and they shouldn't start before 3 pm.